 The algorithm changes make it more difficult for a business to reach their fans unless they pay for “Facebook Boosts” or “Facebook ads.”
 The average business page posts reach about 5% of their followers.
 Big brands with massive follower counts can expect even lower averages.

-Because of all Facebook changes, artists are starting to spend more time on other social media platforms like Twitter to reach a broader audience.
+Because of all the Facebook changes, artists are starting to spend more time on other social media platforms like Twitter to reach a broader audience.

 Twitter is an excellent platform for artists to grow a following fast and network with other artists.